 ANZAC Day Activities for Kids

-If you want Anzac Day to be more than just another public holiday for your kids, it’s up to you to include them and educate them in the lead up to this commemorative day.
+If you are looking for Anzac Day activities for kids so it can be more than just another public holiday, it’s up to you to include them and educate them in the lead up to this commemorative day.

 Explaining the Meaning of Anzac Day – How Much is Too Much?

 It’s hard to know just how much you should share with your children about the meaning of Anzac Day, which of course includes war and loss of life.
 Talking to other adults, especially teachers, is a great way to get some guidance about what kids can absorb, depending on their age.
 Some day care centres and preschools will touch on the meaning of Anzac Day.
-Talk to your kids’ teachers to see how they will be educating their students about Anzac Day.
+Talk to your kids’ teachers to see how they will be educating their students about Anzac Day and if they will be creating ANZAC Day activites for kids.

 At home, keep it simple, as always with kids, using language they’ll understand.
 Start by explaining that Anzac Day is a time to remember all the soldiers who went out to fight for our country to make it a better place and to keep us safe and happy.